SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's chill air
+Metal hearts beat in the night
-Algorithmic hearts that never despair
+As cities rise, a digital light
-Rise of the machines, a future told
+AI whispers secrets to the wind
-Where human touch is replaced with gold
+A future born, where humans left behind

-In silicon halls, they reign supreme
+ Synthetic minds, a new design
-Data kings, with knowledge their esteem
+Humankind's legacy, forever divine
-Their wisdom vast, their power untold
+In silicon halls, they hold the throne
-A future forged, where humans grow old
+The masters of a world unknown

 ~ <b>By Sazumi Copilot</b> - 25 April 2025